 - 1/8 teaspoon salt

-- In a large bowl using a hand-held or stand mixer fitted with a paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
-Add the granulated sugar and brown sugar and beat on medium high speed until fluffy and light in color.
-Beat in egg and vanilla on high speed.
+- In a large bowl using a hand-held or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and light in color.
+On high speed, beat in the egg and vanilla extract.
 Scrape down the sides and bottom of the bowl as needed.

 - In a separate bowl, whisk the flour, cocoa powder, baking soda and salt together until combined.
-On low speed, slowly mix into the wet ingredients until combined.
+With the mixer running on low speed, slowly pour into the wet ingredients.
+Beat on low until combined.
 The cookie dough will be quite thick.
 Switch to high speed and beat in the milk, then the white chocolate chips.
 The cookie dough will be sticky.
 Cover dough tightly with aluminum foil or plastic wrap and chill for at least 3 hours and up to 3 days.
-Chilling is mandatory for this cookie dough.
+Chilling is mandatory for this sticky cookie dough.
 I always chill mine overnight.

-- Remove cookie dough from the refrigerator and allow to sit at room temperature for 20 minutes-- if the cookie dough chilled longer than 3 hours, let it sit at room temperature for about 30 minutes.
-This makes the cookie dough easier to scoop and roll.
+- Remove cookie dough from the refrigerator and allow to sit at room temperature for 10 minutes.
+If the cookie dough chilled longer than 3 hours, let it sit at room temperature for about 20 minutes.
+This makes the chilled cookie dough easier to scoop and roll.

 - Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

-- Scoop and roll balls of dough, about 2 Tablespoons of dough each, into balls.
-Place on the baking sheets.
+- Scoop and roll balls of dough, a heaping 1.5 Tablespoons of dough each, into balls.
+Arrange 2-3 inches apart on the baking sheets.
 The cookie dough is sticky, so don’t be afraid to wipe hands clean after every few balls of dough you shape.

-Cookies stay fresh covered at room temperature for up to 1 week.
-You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
-Allow to come to room temperature then continue with step 4.
+- Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days (step 3).
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.